rooseveltframework/roosevelt/README.md

 Public folder parameters
 ---

-- `publicFolder`: All files and folders specified in this path will be exposed as statics.
+- `publicFolder`: All files and folders specified in this path will be exposed as static files.
   -  Default: `public`
 - `symlinksToStatics`: Array of folders from `staticsRoot` to make symlinks to in your public folder, formatted as either `'linkName: linkTarget'` or simply `'linkName'` if the link target has the same name as the desired link name.
   - Default: `['css: .build/css', 'images', 'js: .build/js']` (whitespace optional)